 The monumentality of St. Peter's Basilica attracts millions of visitors who pass through Rome every year.
-In addition to its majestic structure and its spectacular Dome, its basement holds some rooms worth visiting: the tombs and sarcophagi of the main Popes of the Catholic Church and the Apostle St. Peter.
+In addition to its majestic structure and its spectacular Dome, its basement holds some rooms worth visiting: the tombs and sarcophagi of the main Popes of the Catholic Church.

-How to buy tickets to the Crypts and the Vatican Necropolis
+How to buy tickets to the Crypts of the Popes in the Vatican

-In fact, the capacity for the Necropolis is so limited that you have to make a request in advance to access them on a guided tour.
-To visit the Necropolis you have two options:
+Seating for the Necropolis is so limited that you have to make a request in advance to access them on a guided tour.
+Here are the details:

-How to enter for free to the Grottoes of the Popes
+Prices for visits to the Grottoes of the Popes

-It is important not to confuse the grottoes of some Popes (a small subway gallery) with the Necropolis where St. Peter is buried, two floors below the Basilica.
-Visiting the Necropolis, as we have already seen, is paid and requires a previous request.
+It is important not to confuse the Grottoes of the Popes (a small subway gallery) with the Necropolis where St. Peter is buried, two floors below the Basilica, which requires a reservation in advance to visit.
+This visit costs about 13 euros.

 Please note that you will not be able to take pictures

 The use of a camera is not allowed during the visit to the Necropolis, even without flash.
 Keep in mind that this is a very special place whose conservation is paramount, so you will have to put your camera and cell phone away on this occasion.
-Anyway, don't worry because the lighting of the crypts would not allow you to take very good pictures either.
+However, don't worry because the lighting in the crypts won't allow you to take very good pictures either.